 4. Managing a consistent publishing schedule with their project management skills

 Documenting your content marketing strategy will help increase your chances of success.
 But, you cannot expect to see the results, unless you carefully execute your plan.

-Professional content marketers take due diligence in sticking to deadlines, because they understand that missing just one can tremendously hurt your business.
+Professional content marketers take due diligence in sticking to deadlines because they understand that missing just one can tremendously hurt their business.
 They plan a year’s worth of blog posts in advance and follow a strict publishing schedule.